-Cash-based incentive plan to motivate, drive and reward performance over an operating cycle of one year.
+Cash-based incentive plan to motivate, drive and r performance over an operating cycle of one year.

-The PDP combines business financial performance and individual performance objectives.
-Levels of awards, financial and personal measures and weightings will vary depending on the individual's role, geography and level of responsibility.
-For individuals outside the Executive Directors and senior management category, the principle is then typically cascaded throughout the terminals' organisational levels in line with local policies.
+The PDP combines business financial performanc individual performance objectives.
+Levels of award and personal measures and weightings will vary de on the individual's role, geography and level of res For individuals outside the Executive Directors an management category, the principle is then typical throughout the terminals' organisational levels in local policies.